Stucco Myths Homeowners Should Stop Believing

 Stucco Myths Debunked: The Engineering Reality

 Stucco has been the dominant building material in California for over a century, yet misconceptions persist.
 Homeowners often hear that stucco is "prone to cracking" or "high maintenance."
-The truth is that stucco is one of the most durable, fire-resistant claddings available—if engineered correctly.
+The truth is that stucco is one of the most durable, fire-resistant claddings available—if engineered and installed correctly.

 Free Assessment